PlutoLang/plutolang.github.io/docs/Runtime Environment/Socket.md

 A convenience function that wraps `socket.listen`, automatically accepting new clients and spinning up a coroutine for them.
 #### Parameters
 1. A [scheduler](Scheduler) instance.
-2. The port to listen on.
+2. Either an int with the port to listen on or a string such as `1.2.3.4:567` for systems with multiple public-facing addresses.
 3. The callback function that will be called in a new coroutine for each client socket.
 ```pluto norun
 local { scheduler, socket } = require "*"